sundaramprasad/bitcoin-price/README.md

 https://www.coinbase.com/api/v2/prices/BTC-USD/historic?period=year

 By default this code start a server on localhost as host and 8080 as port, but if you want to change it, edit the code part where http server is being setup.
-Make the host as 0.0.0.0 to access the APIs publicly
+Make the host as 0.0.0.0 to access the APIs publicly.

 ARIMA model from cloudera spark timeseries library has been used.
 One can change model-parameters in the code to optimise the model further.

 Once you have done above changes, you can run the the code with following command in project directory